vouched/vouched-android/README.md

 ## Getting Started

-This section will provide a _step-by-step_ to understand the Vouched SDK through the Example.
+This section will provide a _step-by-step_ path to understand the Vouched SDK through the Example.

 0. [Get familiar with Vouched](https://docs.vouched.id/#section/Overview)